saikumar1767/RenewableEnergyAnalytics/README.md

    - Different Axes charts help in visualization and offer insights into consumption vs. generation trends, highlighting renewable energy contributions.

 5. **Deployment:**
-   - A Dockerfile for containerization was included to facilitate easy setup and deployment.
+   - Two Dockerfiles and a docker-compose file for containerization were included to facilitate easy setup and deployment.
    - I made sure the application runs locally with the setup instructions below.

 6. **AWS Deployment:**